 Primate educators have gained valuable insight on what works and does not work.
-PEN highlights primate educators and their lessons learned through our storytelling blog series.
+PEN highlighted primate educators and their lessons learned through our storytelling blog series.

-To build on our storytelling blog series, PEN rewards educators working in Latin America, Africa, and Asia for sharing their experience and solutions in primate education.
+To build on our storytelling blog series, PEN rewarded educators working in Latin America, Africa, and Asia for sharing their experience and solutions in primate education.